junbl/beepboop/README.md

 Variable names can be arbitrary strings, but convention dictates that they should be in-keeping with the language's robotic aesthetic.

+Variable reference:

+    brrring <var>

+The variable referenced must be defined or the code will result in a `ParseError`.

 If statement:

     bip <condition> <value_if_true> <value_if_false>